flutter/flutter/dev/devicelab/README.md

 3. Validate the task locally
    - build only: `dart bin/test_runner.dart test -t {NAME_OR_PATH_OF_TEST} --task-args build --task-args application-binary-path={PATH_TO_ARTIFACT}`
    - test only: `dart bin/test_runner.dart test -t {NAME_OR_PATH_OF_TEST} --task-args test --task-args application-binary-path={PATH_TO_ARTIFACT}`
-4. Adding tasks to continuous integration
+4. Add tasks to continuous integration
    - Mirror a target with platform `Linux_build_test` or `Mac_build_test`
    - The only difference from regular targets is the artifact property: if omitted, it will use the `task_name`.
 5. Once validated in CI, enable the target in `PROD` by removing `bringup: true` and deleting the old target entry without build+test model.